GrKoR/esphome_aux_ac_component/README.md

 # ESPHome AUX air conditioner custom component (aux_ac) #
 For communication about this project [join telegram chat](https://t.me/aux_ac).

+For issues or feature requests, please go to [the issue section](https://github.com/GrKoR/esphome_aux_ac_component/issues).

 ## DISCLAIMER ##
 This software and hardware are provided **'AS IS'**.
 Everything you do with your devices you are doing at your own risk.
 If you aren't strongly understand what you are doing, just buy wifi-module from your air conditioner manufacturer.